chenhaoy1/EnemyUnknown-Battlegrounds/docs/final.md

 </div>

 As for the challenges, we have lots of possible states should be defined in the 40x40 environment.
-Also, the agent has five actions should be taken into consideration.
+Also, the agent has six actions should be taken into consideration.
 In the trainning process, the agent should learn to avoid enemies' attacks and make some predictions according to their moves.
 After trainning the agent, the agent can intelligently avoid the enemies attacks and even attack them to protect itself - this is where we use an AL/ML algorithm.
 We mainly use reinforcement learning for problem, and we focus on Q-learning in this project.

 This project is non-trivial because it is a brand-new experience for us to a create something original program developing from nothing.
 We implement the most decent algorithm to solve the problem by searching lots of resources online.
 It is also a kind of process for us to learn new knowledge as a team by communicating, cooperating, and integrating different opinions to reach unanimity.

 ## Approaches

 We have 3 enemies(zombies), 2 pigs and 10 traps spawn randomly in a 40X40 flat ground.
-The agent has 5 actions (left, right, forward, backward, attack) and the agent should try to escape from zombies as far as possible to survive in the environment.
+The agent has 6 actions (left, right, forward, backward, attack, stop) and the agent should try to escape from zombies as far as possible to survive in the environment.
 It can also kill pigs to increase its health point and survival time in the world.

 ### Algorithm
 And our basic algorithm idea is from CS 175 classes.
 We decision to use Q-learning algorithm to solve the problem.
 The Q-learning algorithm's logic is quite similar to the pseudo code given below.
 The Q-learning algorithm will choose the action with the highest Q-value for each state.
 The Q-value is calculated based on our defined rewards resulting from a state.
 The constant α(alpha), γ(gamma), ε(epsilon), and n(backsteps) were used to trim the algorihm and improve the performance.